Seid-Emin/Notifications-component/README.md

 Simple Notification Component.

 Conneted to firebase server ( can be changed in ../src/containers/Notifications/Notification.js ).
 Initial polling time is set to 20s.
+Uses localStora to store the notifications data ( as which one are recieved, seen and deleted ).

 Supports 3 main types :  text, bonus, promotion.